j3rrywan9/spring-study/docs/spring_security.md

 ### Authenticating against database tables

-It's quite common for webStoreUser data to be stored in a relational database, accessed via JDBC.
+It's quite common for user data to be stored in a relational database, accessed via JDBC.
-To configure Spring Security to authenticate against a JDBC-backed webStoreUser store, you can use the `jdbcAuthentication()` method.
+To configure Spring Security to authenticate against a JDBC-backed user store, you can use the `jdbcAuthentication()` method.

-### Configuring a custom webStoreUser service
+### Configuring a custom user service

-All you need to do is implement the `loadUserByUsername()` method to find a webStoreUser given the webStoreUser's username.
+All you need to do is implement the `loadUserByUsername()` method to find a user given the user's username.
-`loadUserByUsername()` then returns a `UserDetails` object representing the given webStoreUser.
+`loadUserByUsername()` then returns a `UserDetails` object representing the given user.

 ## Intercepting requests